thaisfreitas/html_full_course/README.md

-# HTML Full Course
+# HTML and CSS Full Course

-The goal of this repository is to practice exercises of the course the *HTML Full Course - Build a Website Tutorial*
+The goal of this repository is to practice exercises of the course the *HTML Full Course - Build a Website Tutorial* and *CSS course*